On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Numerical Experiments

 To empirically verify Theorem~\ref{theorem: rate of Lipschitz}, we examine the convergence behavior of the tent graphon \citep{xia2023implicitgraphonneuralrepresentation}, a weighted smooth graphon defined by $\tW(u,v) = 1 - |u-v|^{\alpha}$, $u,v\in I$, with $\alpha=\tfrac{1}{2}$ (Hölder-$\tfrac{1}{2}$) or $\alpha=1$ (Lipschitz).

 For verification of Theorem~\ref{theorem: rate of simple graph}, two $\{0,1\}$-valued graphons with varying box-counting dimension are considered.
-We examine the hierarchical stochastic block model (HSBM) graphons \cite{holland1983stochastic,crane2015framework} with multiscale community structure, where the box-counting dimension of the support is 1 with a controllable grid size parameter.
-We also consider the hexaflake fractal, a Sierpiński \(n\)-gon–based construction that has been used in certain practical design applications \citep{hexaflake_cite}, as a graphon with box-counting dimension of $\frac{\log(7)}{\log(3)}$ or about $1.77$.
+We examine the HSBM graphons \citep{holland1983stochastic,crane2015framework} with multiscale community structure, where the box-counting dimension of the support is 1 with a controllable grid size parameter.
+We also consider the hexaflake fractal, a Sierpiński \(n\)-gon–based construction that has been used in certain practical design applications \citep{hexaflake_cite}, as a novel graphon with box-counting dimension of $\frac{\log(7)}{\log(3)}$ or about $1.77$.

-\paragraph{Experiment setup} We use GNDEs parameterized with a two-layer GNN, based on the models of \citep{poli2019graph}, where both the feature and hidden dimensions are \(1\), sharing the same \textit{constant filters} with entries bounded in \([-1, 1]\).
-The initial conditions are random Fourier polynomials of degree $D$, defined by $\mathbf{Z}(u) := \sum_{k=1}^{D} a_k \cos(2 \pi k u) + b_k \sin(2 \pi k u)$, where $a_k$ and $b_k$ are chosen randomly, creating diverse and smooth signals over graph nodes.
+\paragraph{Experiment setup} We use GNDEs parameterized with a two-layer GNN, based on the models of \citet{poli2019graph}, where both the feature and hidden dimensions are \(1\) ($F = 1$) so that each layer inputs and outputs a single feature.
+GNDEs share the same \textit{constant-in-time filters} with entries bounded in \([-1, 1]\).
+Filters are initialized randomly and are not trained.
+The initial conditions are random Fourier polynomials of degree $D$, defined by $\tZ(u) := \sum_{k=1}^{D} a_k \cos(2 \pi k u) + b_k \sin(2 \pi k u)$, where $a_k$ and $b_k$ are chosen randomly, creating diverse and smooth signals over graph nodes.
 The details are in Appendix \ref{appendix: additionalgraphons}.

 \paragraph{Evaluation} To approximate the graphon solution $\tX$, we use a reference graph with $N_{\mathrm{largest}} = 5000$ nodes.
 We present the log-log convergence plot of $\max_{t}\frac{\|\mX_n(t)-\mX_{5000}(t)\|_2}{\|\mX_{5000}(t)\|_2}$ for number of nodes $n$ ranging from $550$ to $1950$ with a step size of $100$.
 This approximates the maximal relative error over all $t \in [0,1]$ of GNDE evolution.
 We evolve GNDEs through the Dormand-Prince method of order $5$ \citep{DORMAND198019}.
 We plot the resulting curves in Figure \ref{fig:multi_graph_experiment}.